-Chicken Francese is one of the early dishes that I learned to make on my own.
-I fell in love with it in restaurants, and was delighted to see how simple it was to make at home.
+Chicken Francese (also incorrectly spelled Chicken Francaise) is one of the early dishes that I learned to make on my own.
+I fell in love with it in restaurants, and was delighted to find out how simple it was to make at home.

-This is a perfect dish for busy, late, hectic weeknights, since all in all, it takes probably 15 minutes to make, only using fresh chicken boneless chicken breasts (or thighs) and pantry-ready ingredients.
-I particularly love to serve this over pasta, especially angel hair, because it soaks up the splendid salty, buttery, lemony sauce so well.
+This is a perfect dish for busy, late, hectic weeknights, since all in all, it takes probably 15 minutes to make, only using fresh boneless chicken breasts (or boneless thighs) and pantry-ready ingredients-lemon, chicken broth, flour, butter, etc. I particularly love to serve this over pasta, especially angel hair, because it soaks up the splendid salty, buttery, lemony sauce so well.

 The chicken has a nice crispy crust on it, gets topped with a three ingredient sauce, and is sprinkled with a smattering of fresh parsley, leaving you with a dinner that is light, yet filling, and packed with fresh flavor.